PeppeL-G/bagawork/docs/src/routes/(default)/documentation/columns/+page.md

 ::: tip Example

-Resize the screen for the app (only works on laptops/computers), and notice how the size of the children changes.
+Resize the screen for the app, and notice how the size of the children changes.
+In this case, `Col 3` should be twice as wide as `Col 1`, but it will only be that if there's space available for it to grow wider than its content.

 ```js baga-show-editor-code
 class StartPage extends Page{